KleinerHacker/unity-audio-system/README.md

 SfxSystem.Get("mykey").Play...
 ```

+or use `SfxSource` on a game object: Select here a preset from SFX Settings.

 There are three methods to play SFX:
 * `PlayOneShot` - Play one times the given clip (supports `AudioClip` too)
 * `PlayAmbience` - Play the clip multiple times depends on setup delay values - Stop it via result `ISfxPlayedClip`